tock/tock/doc/reference/trd106-completion-codes.md

 ===============================
 A completion code of `0` passed to the `exit` syscall MUST indicate normal app termination.
 A non-zero completion code SHOULD be used to indicate abnormal termination.
+This distinction is useful so that a Tock kernel can handle success/failure cases differently, e.g. by printing error messages, and so that kernel extensions (such as process exit handlers defined by a board) or external tools (such as a tool designed to parse the output from a kernel with *trace\_syscalls* enabled) can match on these two cases.
+This behavior also matches the convention for Unix exit codes, such that it likely matches the expectations for users coming from that domain.

 A completion code between `1` and `1024` inclusive SHOULD be the same value as one of the error codes specified in [TRD 104][error-codes].

-The kernel MAY treat zero and non-zero completion codes differently.
+This requirement is a SHOULD rather than a MUST because it is useful in the common case (it allows software to infer something about the cause of an error that led to an exit, and possibly print a useful message) but also allows a process to do something else if needed (e.g. for compatibility with some other standard of exit codes).

+Accordingly, the core kernel MUST NOT assume any semantic meaning for completion codes or take actions based on their values besides printing error messages.
+While there are common and conventional uses of certain values, applications are not required to follow these and may assign their own semantic meanings to values.

 | **Completion Code** | **Meaning**                                   |
 | ------------------- | --------------------------------------------- |